 Pension Benefits: The Association and NCJUA participate in a multiple employer pension plan called the Insurance Organizations Employees' Retirement Plan (the Plan).
 Employees who are hired before age 60 and who are scheduled to work 1,000 hours in a 12-month period are eligible for the plan upon their date of hire.
 No employee contributions are required.
 The Association's funding policy is to make the minimum annual contributions required by applicable regulations, which are based on recommendations from the plan's actuary.
-For 2012 and 2011, the Association is allocated 73 percent and 72 percent, respectively, of the costs and obligations associated with their participation in the plan under the current cost-sharing arrangement with the NCJUA.
+For the three months ended December 31, 2012, the Association is allocated 71 percent of the costs and obligations associated with their participation in the plan under the current cost-sharing arrangement with NCJUA.

-The Association uses a September 30 measurement date for its plans.
+The Association uses a December 31 measurement date for its plans.
 The following financial information on the plan is only the Association's allocated share.